CidsHo/CaptureScreen/README.md

-# Capture the Camera Screenshots in Quest3 and Return Them for Testing Purposes
+# Snap!
+Capture the Camera Screenshots in Quest3 and Review Them Immediately

 *Tested on developing Meta Quest applications in Unity only*